Sura Academy

 Sura Academy (ישיבת סורא) was a Jewish yeshiva located in Sura in what is now southern Iraq, a region known in Jewish texts as "Babylonia".
 With Pumbedita Academy, it was one of the two major Jewish academies from the year 225 CE at the beginning of the era of the Amora sages until 1033 CE at the end of the era of the Gaonim.
 Sura Academy was founded by the Amora Abba Arikha ("Rav"), a disciple of Judah ha-Nasi.
 Among the well-known sages that headed the yeshiva were Rav Huna, Rav Chisda, Rav Ashi, Yehudai ben Nahman, Natronai ben Hilai, Saadia Gaon, and others.

 History

 Abba Arikha arrived at Sura city to find no lively Jewish religious public life, and since he was worried about the continuity of the Jewish community in Babylonia, he left his colleague Samuel of Nehardea and began working to establish the yeshiva that would become Sura Academy.
 Upon Abba Arikha's arrival, teachers from surrounding cities and towns descended upon Sura.
-The Academy of Sura was formally founded in the year 225 CE, several years after his arrival.
+The Academy was formally founded in 225 CE, several years after Arikha's arrival.

-Sura Academy would eventually grow to include a faculty of 1200 members and included the following features:
+Sura Academy would eventually grow to include a faculty of 1,200 members and included the following features: